Miami Truck Accident Attorneys

 Truck accident claims usually involve higher damage amounts because the injuries sustained by crash victims are extensive than in a car crash.
 Generally, a victim is entitled to damages to compensate for health care and lost wages, but also intangible losses such as physical pain, suffering, and loss of life quality.

-It’s not uncommon for us to see the following injuries in the aftermath of a truck crash:
+It’s not uncommon for us to see the following truck accident injuries:

 - Spinal cord injuries